edsu/wordpress-to-markdown/README.md

 # wordpress-to-markdown

+**this is a modified version of the original to deal with the mith.umd.edu wordpress site**

 This script uses the standard exported XML file from WordPress, and creates a folder/file structure that contains all of the blog posts, converted to markdown format.
 It will also download all of the images.

 Instructions for exporting your information from WordPress [can be found here](http://en.support.wordpress.com/export/).